-In London I worked as an online editor and staff writer at Mixmag, the biggest music magazine of its kind in the world, working with features and reviews for print and shorter, tongue-in-cheek news articles for online.
+In London, I worked as an online editor and staff writer at Mixmag, the biggest music magazine of its kind in the world, working with features and reviews for print and shorter, tongue-in-cheek news articles for online.
 My editor at the time told me “CC, you won’t get rich doing this, so blag as much as you can.”
 It was no doubt one of the most fun workplaces I’ve ever had.

-Eventually I decided to venture over to the dark side (as my university professors would have called it) – or, I moved into PR.
-As an in-house PR at a record label and booking agency I was working a lot with press releases, newsletters, flyers and artist biographies along with social media, before landing job at reputable Anglo MGMT.
+Eventually, I decided to venture over to the dark side (as my university professors would have called it) – or, I moved into PR.
+As an in-house PR at a record label and booking agency, I was working a lot with press releases, newsletters, flyers and artist biographies along with social media, before landing job at reputable Anglo MGMT.
 Here I got to work with a string of renown artists, such as the band Madness (behind hits like “Our House” and “House of Fun”), and BBC Radio 1 profile Pete Tong to name a few.

 And so, what originally was meant to be six months had turned into a decade (!), as I decided to leave London.
-I ended up in Berlin, where I am currently residing since five years.
+I ended up in Berlin, where I am currently residing for five years.

 Poor, but sexy

-If you linger long enough in one place, chances are that you will spot a Doppelgänger of someone you know walk past.
+If you linger long enough in one place, chances are that you will spot a Doppelgänger of someone you know to walk past.
 Sure enough, a little scruffier looking perhaps, with a sterner facial expression and maybe even clad in ‘90s streetwear – the ‘Berlin version’ of that person.
 The city is funny like that.

 Berlin is famously a creative nucleus and start-up hub and its freelance lifestyle make up a big part of the city’s social fabric.
-It is fairly easy to register as a freelancer and there is a support net of other freelancers and various platforms and groups you can turn to for advice.
+It is fairly easy to register as a freelancer and there is a support network of other freelancers and various platforms and groups you can turn to for advice.
 There’s also plenty of coworking spaces and work-friendly coffee shops to quench that Java-thirst.
 As long as you stay on top of the German bureaucracy – albeit somewhat daunting at first glance – you’ll be fine.